 The definitive biography of Ho, written by William Duiker and published in 2000, contends that Ho was first and foremost a nationalist, concerned primarily with liberating and unifying his country.
 Duiker’s book downplays Ho Chi Minh’s involvement in the Comintern, his early training as a revolutionary in Moscow, his ties to Beijing, his commitment to totalitarianism, and his avowed Stalinism.
 The Comintern, it should be remembered, sought to promote the worldwide Communist revolution.
 Its intended purpose was to bring about the collapse of Western-oriented nations.
 Ho’s membership in the Comintern, as well as statements made by him up until his death in September 1969, indicate that Ho Chi Minh, contrary to the long-hold Leftist historical consensus, hoped one day to use Vietnam as a springboard to spread Communism throughout Southeast Asia.
 He considered it the duty of a dedicated Communist like himself to assist in the “liberation” of other oppressed peoples.

-Duiker’s treatise, which is a very good read and makes a significant contribution to our understanding of the Vietnam War and its central character, downplays the ideological fervour that infused Vietnamese Communism.
-The Communist revolutionaries within the Lao Dong Party, including Ho, Le Duan, Le Duc Tho, Nguyen Thanh, and Nguyen Giap felt a fierce hatred for the world’s dominant capitalist nation – the United States.
-They saw the war in the South as both a means of displaying the superiority of Communism over Western-style democracies and as an opportunity to humiliate the United States.
+Duiker’s treatise, which is a very good read and makes a significant contribution to our understanding of the Vietnam War and its central character, also minimizes the ideological fervor that infused Vietnamese Communism.
+The Communist revolutionaries within the Lao Dong Party, including Ho, Le Duan, Le Duc Tho, Nguyen Thanh, and Nguyen Giap, held a fierce hatred for the world’s dominant capitalist nation – the United States.
+They saw the war in South Vietnam as a means of displaying the superiority of Communism over Western-style democracies, as well as an opportunity to humiliate the United States.
 These men understood that an American defeat in Vietnam would weaken, and possibly incapacitate, the U.S. in the global Cold War struggle.
-Such a defeat would roil the American domestic scene.
-While internal dissension in the U.S. and within its government would curtail America’s interventionist propensities, thus aiding the spread of Communism across the globe.
+Discontent and division within the U.S. stemming from the unpopular war would curtail America’s interventionist propensities, thus aiding the spread of Communism across the globe.

 The fanaticism of the Lao Dong explains two things: its decision to sacrifice its soldiers in the meat grinder that became South Vietnam and its unwillingness to consider a U.S. imposed division of Vietnam.

-Since the end of the Vietnam War, the Lao Dong Party has taken the favourable interpretations of Ho Chi Minh and expanded on them.
-The Party has carefully constructed a Cult of Personality around Ho.
+Since the end of the Vietnam War, the Lao Dong Party has taken the favorable interpretations of Ho Chi Minh and his political revolution and expanded on them.
+The Party has carefully constructed a Cult of Personality around the long-dead leader.
 It’s not surprising why the Party wants to promote an image of Ho as the benevolent patriarch.
 Uncle Ho provides the Party with legitimacy.

-The representations of the Cult of Personality are everywhere across Vietnam, but especially in what had once been South Vietnam.
-A traveller in Vietnam cannot go even a few hours without seeing Ho somewhere in some form.
+The representations of the Cult of Personality are everywhere across contemporary Vietnam, but especially in what had once been South Vietnam.
+A traveler in Vietnam cannot go even a few hours without seeing Ho somewhere in some form.
 His face graces every denomination of Vietnamese paper currency.
 On the 500 Dong note, Ho cracks a coy smile.
 This may be the Party’s little joke – a 500 Dong note cannot buy you anything in modern Vietnam – it’s essentially worthless.
-Ho’s face is also visible on large roadside billboards from Camau to the Cao Bac.
-The long-dead revolutionary is often smiling or appearing contemplative.
-Ho’s face is frequently on television, usually as the backdrop to some important Party meeting.
-His framed picture hangs in government buildings, in conference rooms, in banks, and in bedrooms.
+Ho’s face is also visible on large roadside billboards from Camau to the Cao Bac, often smiling or appearing contemplative.
+His face is frequently on television, usually as the backdrop to some important Party meeting.
+And his framed picture hangs in government buildings, in conference rooms, in banks, and in bedrooms.
 Every day, Ho looks down on the Vietnamese with his kind, sparkling eyes.
 In Vietnam, Ho is always watching you.
 He may not be Big Brother, but he is certainly the intrusive Uncle.